-Are enrollment levels consistent with plans, program resources, and career outcomes?
+• Are enrollment levels consistent with plans, program resources, and career outcomes?

-- What effort has the department/program made to enhance student diversity (traditionally underrepresented groups in field)?
-Have those diversity efforts been successful? - If applicable, what do trends in enrolled students signal about program strength?
+- What effort has the department/program made to enhance student access, enrollment, and success?
+Have those efforts been successful? - If applicable, what do trends in enrolled students signal about program strength?